oracle/weblogic-deploy-tooling/samples/docker-domain/README.md

 ### How to Build and Run

-**NOTE:** The image is based on a WebLogic image in the Docker store: store/oracle/weblogic:12.2.1.3 .
-Download this image to your local repository before building the image.
+**NOTE:** The image is based on a WebLogic image in the docker-images project: oracle/weblogic:12.2.1.3-developer .
+Build that image to your local repository before building this sample.

 The WebLogic Deploy Tool installer is required to build this image.
 Add weblogic-deploy.zip to the sample directory.